A belief that Americans consider themselves bound by common values and common hopes.

 The belief that citizens have an obligation to participate in civic and political affairs.

-The tendency to think of oneself as a worker whose interests are in opposition to those of management and vice versa.
+The tendency to think of oneself as a member of a particular class.
+For example, one may self-identify as a worker whose interests are in opposition to those of management.

 A split in the United States reflecting differences in people's beliefs about private and public morality, and regarding what standards ought to govern individual behavior and social arrangements.